BIDS/repro-case-studies/case-studies/omesnard.md

 In fact, our first attempts used the latest version of the CUSP library, and failed to replicate the findings!
 In PetIBM, we implemented the same immersed-boundary method, but using the [PETSc](http://www.mcs.anl.gov/petsc/) library to solve the modified Poisson system on a distributed-memory machine.
 Even though the mathematical formulation in cuIBM and PetIBM is exactly the same, we observed that a different linear-algebra library could change the results.
-As of this writing, we have been unable to replicate the findings of Krishnan et al. (2014) with PetIBM—again, despite the fact that this code use the _same_ numerical scheme as cuIBM, was written by the same resarchers and both codes have been verified and validated on the same benchmarks.
+As of this writing, we have been unable to replicate the findings of Krishnan et al. (2014) with PetIBM—again, despite the fact that this code use the _same_ numerical scheme as cuIBM, was written by the same researchers and both codes have been verified and validated on the same benchmarks.
 The only algorithmic difference between the two is contained in the linear solvers (provided by libraries).
 In addition, the two codes run on different hardware, exploiting different parallelism modes (many-core on one hand, distributed message-passing on the other).